RivaD2/box-challenge/README.md

 - Create a counter that tracks box clicks, but only the first of the two.
 So each time the selection resets, the timer increments.
   - Show the counter at the bottom of the page
 - When two boxes are selected at the same time, if they are the same color, they become invisible and are no longer clickable.

+**6th phase:**

+- It is time to introduce GIFs!
+When a box selected, it should show a Gif instead of a random color.
+- There should be a total of 12 boxes, 6 GIFs, and each Gif appears twice